microsoft/nl-partner-landing-page/content/Become a partner/_Partner-center-resources/_index.md

 draft: false
 alwaysopen: false
 featured: true
-summary: "Partner success stories"
+summary: "Resources from partner center"
 ---
 {{% notice style="warning" title="Make this your own" icon="bomb" %}}
-Here we will feature our partners - what have they achieved with our solutions?
+Here we will include relevant links/resources from the partner center
 {{% /notice %}}